Renting a House? 10 Tenant & Owner Laws in India

 1. The Rent Deed:

 The landlord and the tenant need to sign a written agreement.
-This can safeguard the interest of both parties.
+This can safeguard the interests of both parties.
 Keep in mind that it would not be legally bound if you enter an oral agreement only.
 If the other party offers a better deal, do not settle for anything less than a proper and appropriate rent deed.

 2. Property Maintenance:

-The maintenance of the property is a joint duty of both owner and the tenants.
+The maintenance of the property is a joint duty of both the owner and the tenants.
 At the same time, tenants cannot bring a structural change to the building without the owner's permission.
 In the same way, the owner cannot renovate any corner of the house without the tenant's consent.
 Apart from this, the maintenance of the structure is carried out by both parties.
 If a tenant fails to do so, the money can be deducted from their security deposit.
 If the owner fails to do so, the tenant may deduct the amount from the rent.

 3. Property Damage: